parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 from 1986.

 If Drucker said this, it must be wise and right, right?
-Some people are not sure.
-There does not seem to be evidence that Drucker actually ever said this ([e.g.][drucker-noattrib]).
-More importantly, the phrase as quoted is misleading.
-The journalist [Simon Caulkin][caulkin-1], referring to Ridgway's article and other sources, wrote:
+Some people are not happy and insist that there's no evidence that Drucker actually ever said this ([e.g.][drucker-noattrib]).
+And some people are not happy on general principle.
+For e.g., the journalist [Simon Caulkin][caulkin-1], referring to Ridgway's article and other sources, wrote:

 > If there's one management platitude that should have been throttled at birth,
 > it's 'what gets measured gets managed'.
 It's not that it's not true---it is---
 > but it is **often misunderstood, with disastrous consequences.**

+That's a bit extreme, don't you think?
+I mean, maybe Drucker did not say this, but that doesn't make the saying wrong.
+Sadly, Simon has more to say:

 > The full proposition is: 'What gets measured gets managed - even when it's
 > pointless to measure and manage it, and even if it harms the purpose of the